divnix/std/docs/reference/conventions.md

 In principle, we all want to be able to read code with local reasoning.

-However, these few conventions are pure quality of live and help us to keep our nix code organized.
+However, these few conventions are pure quality of life and help us to keep our nix code organized.

 ## Nix File Locations